meganz/MEGAcmd/UserGuide.md

 Usage: `backup (localpath remotepath --period="PERIODSTRING" --num-backups=N  | [-lhda] [TAG|localpath] [--period="PERIODSTRING"] [--num-backups=N])`

 <pre>
-This command can be used to configure and control backups.
+This command can be used to configure which folders to back up, and how often to do so.
-A tutorial can be found here: https://github.com/meganz/MEGAcmd/blob/master/contrib/docs/BACKUPS.md

 If no argument is given it will list the configured backups.
 To get extra info on backups use -l or -h (see Options below)